oracle-livelabs/oci-migration/ebs-cm-landingzones/register/register.md

     ![This screenshot highlights the Activate button within the user interface and displays the Activate application pop-up window to activate your application.](./images/activate-application.png " ")

 14. Record your Domain URL in the `key-data.txt` file.
 Click the "Copy" link next to the Domain URL value.
-When pasting in to the `key-data.txt`, remove the port portion of the URL (for example "`:443`").
+When pasting in to the `key-data.txt` file, remove the port portion of the URL (for example "`:443`").

   ![This screenshot shows the Domain Information tab within the Overview.](images/default-domain-info.png)